 All our Natural Sciences BScs have the same course code for your UCAS application.
 To select the Natural Sciences specialising in Archaeology, Biology or Environment pathway, enter the subject option code "Arch-Bio-En".

 Natural Sciences offers a range of well-structured pathways built upon the natural synergies that exist across scientific disciplines.

 Our weekly Natural Sciences Hour brings students together to hear from researchers and employers and to build transferable skills.

 Enrol now and choose your specialism later: Natural Science specialisation courses are designed to give you a greater breadth of knowledge at the start of your degree and a greater depth of knowledge at the end.
-You'll study all four subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
+You'll study all three subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
 You will take modules totalling 360 credits over the duration of your course.

 There are opportunities for you to spend time abroad during your course:

 The first year will give you a broad understanding across all three subjects.